jmrlibrary/staff-portal/guide/withdrawing-materials.md

 ![image](https://user-images.githubusercontent.com/39073287/113336114-e284e300-92f3-11eb-8d55-2aa48e6ac71e.png)

 After submitting a barcode, the user will be presented with a message in a table below the form.
 (The table is hidden if no barcode has been scanned during the current session).
 Users should look here to see if their scan has been successful.
+Messages are added to the list from the top down, so the most recent messages will appear at the top.

+At any time the user may click `[Clear messages]` to clear the accumulated messages.

 #### Successful scans